 Eaton Heavy Duty 30A and 60A Safety Switches.
 The safety switch can potentially supply power when the handle is in the “off” position, subjecting the operator of the switch or any downstream equipment to risk of serious bodily injury or death.

 If you are on Eaton’s list of purchasers of one or both of these switches, you should have already received notification of the recall.
 If you are a third-party recipient of these switches, you might have missed the notification.
-A PDF version of the Product Safety Bulletin is available from the Eaton website.
+Ais available from the Eaton website.